PastaShock/Portfolio/README.md

 In the project directory, you can run:

 ### `npm start`

+runs the app in production mode on port 443.
+Uses SSL certificates and should really only work on the production server.
+I could also run the app once its been built with nginx or apache

+### `npm dev`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.